tweag/ghc/docs/users_guide/exts/linear_types.rst

 - ``@``-patterns and view patterns are not linear.
 - The projection function for a record with a single linear field should be multiplicity-polymorphic; currently it's unrestricted.
+- Attempting to use of linear types in Template Haskell will probably not work.

 .. _linear-types-references: